nickninov/Warcraft-Text-Adventure-Game/README.md

 # Haskell-Warcraft-Text-Adventure-Game
 A Warcraft text adventure game made with Haskell.
+This game was inspired by the Warcraft 3 quest **[Infiltrate Theramore](https://youtu.be/8AXsjEg9WNM?t=292)** where you play as Samuro

 ## Files